outbrain/gatsby-workshop/README.md

 # GatsbyJS Workshop

-A workshop for learning GatsbyJS by [http://danielsternlicht.com](Daniel Sternlicht).
+A workshop for learning GatsbyJS by [Daniel Sternlicht](http://danielsternlicht.com).

 In this workshop we’re going to create a Gatsby website, and rely on data from a Medium based blog.